 |A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

-The VDL Pathology Section offers necropsy services, gross and histopathological evaluation (histochemistry and immunohistochemistry) of tissue samples.
+The VDL Pathology Section offers necropsy services, gross examination and histopathological evaluation (histochemistry and immunohistochemistry) of tissue samples.
 Telephone consultation with a VDL pathologist prior to the submission may be useful and is particularly encouraged if a case is complex or the diagnostic investigation is an ongoing series of submissions.
 Please call the laboratory (515-294-1950) and talk to one of the diagnostic pathologists at any time if you have questions concerning specimen selection or preservation.

 - Submission Guidelines